Faith, 2nd Edition to Hurricane Laura, Limited Edition

 At the northern point, there is a woman praying at the cross.

 To the left wing, there is a man holding golden arches.
 This man represents local leaders, one of which fed over 5000 people a day after the storm.
-Much like the miracle of feeding the 5000 told in the four gospels, Michael Boyer created a miracle by feeding the community for months.
+Much like the miracle of feeding the 5000 told in the four gospels.
 With the help of local leaders the heart of the people were nourished.

 Most importantly, throughout the Fleur de Lis the viewer will find many people working tirelessly to rebuilt, all of which are connected by the web of Faith.